marc-doblefilo/react-app-docker/README.md

 # Getting Started

-These instructions will cover usage information and for the docker container:
+These instructions will cover usage information:

 ## Prerequisities